Tutorial 2 - Going “hyper”spectral

 Let’s see what that extracted data looks like

 Next, for every data point that was extracted along the transect, we’re going to pull together 172 layers of Rrs information and see what each of those spectra look like.
 But wait, there’s more!
-To help add some cotnext to those spectra, we’re going to make sure that we color code each spectra so that it corresponds to the colormap on our AVW image.
+To help add some context to those spectra, we’re going to make sure that we color code each spectra so that it corresponds to the colormap on our AVW image.
 In other words, a red-colored spectrum will represent data that you pulled from a red part of the map.

 This will generate two plots.
 The first plot will show the Rrs spectrum “as is” in units of inverse steradians (sr^-1).
 It is useful to examine this, because it tells you something about the brightness of the water.
 Sometimes, two spectral shapes may look very similar, but the relative magnitude of values can help you determine if you’re looking at a more highly scattering water mass (higher relative magnitude) versus a highly absorbing water mass (lower relative magnitude).
 In the second plot, we divided the Rrs by the integrated area under the spectrum.
 This puts everything “equal” in terms of brightness, allowing you to focus more on absolute spectral shape differences.
 Both are informative in their own way.